ochoaughini/VarkielAgent/README.md

 	•	Cognitive state resonance tracking – fine-grained affect modulation
 	•	Meaning synthesis under compression – continual representational innovation
 	•	Web-based interactive interface – live visualisations of constraint trees, embeddings, and resonance trajectories

 ⸻

+## License Interaction

+Varkiel Agent is proprietary software, while the Constraint Lattice component is MIT licensed.
+This means:

+- You may use and modify the Constraint Lattice independently under MIT terms
+- Combining Constraint Lattice with Varkiel Agent requires a commercial license
+- Any derivative work of Varkiel Agent must adhere to the Lexsight LLC Proprietary Software License

+⸻